shidarin/cdl_convert/README.rst

 ^^^^^^^^^^^^^^^

 Before generating a pull request, make sure to run the test suite:::

-    $ python setup.py test
+    $ python -m pytest tests/ -v

-If the tests fail, note which tests are failing, how they would have been affected by your code.
-Always assume you broke something rather than that the tests are 'wrong.'
-If you know you didn't break something, and the tests are simply reporting out of date results based on your changes, *change the tests.*
+If the tests fail, note which tests are failing and how they would have been affected by your code.
+The tests are run every push with github actions, so they should have been passing before your changes.
+If you know you didn't break something, and the tests are simply reporting out of date results based on your changes, so *change the tests.*

-If your code fails the tests (`Travis-ci.org`_ checks all pull requests when you create them) it will be **rejected**.
-If the code style doesn't follow PEP-8, it's not going to be a high priority for integration.
+If your code fails the tests (GitHub Actions checks all pull requests when you create them) it will be **rejected**.
+If the code style doesn't follow PEP-8 or type hints are missing, please correct.

 When submitting, you'll be asked to waive copyright to your submitted code to the listed authors.
 This is so we can keep a tight handle on the code and change